-The 2011 Grand Cherokee use a new Absorbent Glass Mat (AGM) technology battery.
+The 2011 and up Grand Cherokees use a new Absorbent Glass Mat (AGM) technology battery.
 AGM batteries are the latest step in the evolution of lead-acid batteries.
 Instead of using a gel, an AGM uses a fiberglass like separator to hold the electrolyte in place.
 This construction is very robust and able to withstand severe shock and vibration and the cells will not leak even if the case is cracked.
 The AGM battery is a sealed unit that uses special relief valves to vent vapors from the battery.
 The electrolyte is stored in sponge like separators consisting of matted glass filters.
 This suspension increases the efficiency of the charging and discharging rate of the battery.
 Continuous under-and overcharging is detrimental to this type of battery, therefore, voltage and current regulation are critical.
 AGM's have a very low self-discharge rate of from 1% to 3% per month.

 Battery location, access and removal

 The battery is located under the passenger seat.
 A breather line runs from the battery through the bottom of the recess well to the outside of the vehicle.
 Remote jump-start posts are located under the hood to assist in jump starting.